top of page

 • Represented and negotiated a settlement for a Texas company in a lawsuit for breach of contract and breach of fiduciary duty, with over $150,000,000.00 worth of assets at stake.

-• Brought a negligence claim on behalf of a client against a neighboring property owner – a large institutional real estate developer – for damages in excess of $1,000,000.00 caused by a faulty water retention facility that leaked toxic wastewater onto client’s property.
+• Brought a negligence claim on behalf of a client against a neighboring property owner – a nationwide commercial real estate developer – for damages in excess of $2,000,000.00 caused by a faulty water retention facility that leaked toxic wastewater onto the client’s property.

-• Successfully obtained a favorable settlement for a commercial real estate landlord in a dispute against a delinquent tenant who caused more than $500,000.00 worth of property damage to a luxury multiuse high rise.
+• Achieved a favorable settlement for a commercial real estate landlord in a dispute against a delinquent tenant who caused more than $500,000.00 worth of property damage to a luxury multiuse high rise.

 Honors